thephpleague/commonmark/docs/2.0/customization/slug-normalizer.md

 This `instance` doesn't need to worry about generating unique slugs, as we automagically decorate your `instance` with `UniqueSlugNormalizer` which provides that functionality.

+### `max_length`

+This can be configured to limit the length of that slug to prevent overly-long values.
+By default, that limit is `255` characters.
+You may set this to any positive integer, or `0` for no limit.

+(Note that generated slugs might be slightly longer than this "limit" if the `unique` option is enabled and the slug generator detects a duplicate slug and needs to add a suffix to make it unique.)

 ### `scope`

 This options controls whether slugs should be unique per-document or per-environment.
 This defaults to `document` by default.